dbigham/Lui/Documentation/Rule Explosion.md

 - And how does that work if you have multiple instances of a sub-pattern that get combined?
   - Answer: That does get tricky.
-The easiest thing to do is to only combine sub-patterns into a single pattern if their bindings match. ie. The has code of a pattern should also include its bindings array.
+The easiest thing to do is to only combine sub-patterns into a single pattern if their bindings match. ie. The hash code of a pattern should also include its bindings array.
   - A more advanced approach would be to have not a single bindings array for a pattern but rather a map <parent pattern> -> <bindings array>, so that the bindings